 Fungible tokens refer to blockchain assets that are interchangeable.
 BTC is an example of a fungible token: any 1 BTC is the same as any other 1 BTC.
 Fungible tokens are the fundamental blocks for DeFi and serve as units of account, store of value, and medium of exchange.

 In DeFi, fungible tokens are broadly issued as security tokens, utility tokens, or governance tokens.
 Security tokens are tokenized securities that represent an ownership stake in a company or protocol.
 Utility tokens give the holders access to a DeFi platform or serve some function (hence utility) inside that platform.
 Governance tokens are used in DeFi to include the community in the decision-making process and let users vote on decisions that impact the DeFi protocol.
+You'll even see blockchains create synthetic versions of other tokens (like wrapped Bitcoin), so that you could use those tokens on dApps on different blockchains.

 Stablecoins are an extension of fungible tokens in that they are interchangeable.
 However, the difference is that stablecoins are designed to be immune to the volatility common in cryptocurrencies because they are pegged to a traditional fiat currency, often the US dollar.